flujoo/flujoo.github.io/content/en/three-types-of-music-analysis.md

 Consider theme A. It has many characteristics.
 For example, its mode is minor, and it has certain harmonic progression.
 Also, it has certain formal structure, i.e. theme A is a compound period, which consists of an antecedent and a consequent.[^1]

-These are theme A's characteristics and structure, which is a component of the nocturne.
+These are theme A's characteristics and structure.
 And since theme A has two parts, we can still continue to analyse these two parts' characteristics and structure.

 This recursive analytic process can continue, until we meet single notes.